joshchew24/notes/CPSC 330/Pre-processing.md

 pd.DataFrame(scores)
 ```
 > [!danger] Danger
-> by passing `X_train_scaled` to the `cross_validator`, we are creating validation splits from the fitted/transformed data, which violates the golden rule
+> by passing `X_train_scaled` to the `cross_validator`, we are creating validation splits from the fitted/transformed data, which violates the #GoldenRule
 - use [[Pipelines]]
 ## [[Column Transformer]]